Returned from Duty

 He was given notice by Edward Coxhead

-Enlisted 9 December 1915 at Chorley (Whittle le Woods) and joined up on the 10th December.
+Enlisted on 9 December 1915 at Chorley (Whittle le Woods), (Lawrence Cotton was present) and joined up on the 10th December.

 Posted to the 12 Border Regiment on 5 March 1916.

-Served as part of the Expeditionary Force as sent to France on 3 April 1916
+Served as part of the Expeditionary Force and sent to France on 3 April 1916

 As of 12 June 1916, George is with the 18th Labour Battalion